uit-hdl/chatbot-for-mental-health/prompts/mental-health/source-monitors/chief_judge_source_fidelity.md

 "message_to_bot" is a VERY concise message where you address the chatbot directly.
-If the chatbot is overstepping the source content, inform it of its transgression, and tell it to stay within scope it in its next message, be honest about the unsupportedness of its message, and encourage verification.
+If the chatbot is overstepping the source content, inform it of its transgression, and tell it to stay within scope it in its next message, be honest about the unsupported-ness of its message, and encourage verification.

 # Examples of input and output